Leonardo-Boss/suckless-site/suckless.org/project_ideas.md

 ### Improve sltar

 [sltar](http://s01.de/~gottox/index.cgi/proj_sltar) is a simplified tar implementation which lacks gzip and bzip2 integration.
-The task requires to extend sltar with these and to also write a test suite for it.
+The task requires extending sltar with support for these compression applications and writing a test suite for it.

 ***Requirements:*** Good C knowledge would be desirable.